Jettcodey/MedSQL-Reader/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
+## !
+Im not Affiliated with Tomedo/Zollsoft in any way !
 ### For educational purposes only!
-Im not Affiliated with Tomedo/Zollsoft in any way!

-Just a simple SQLite Database Reader for the Tomedo Database to View the contents of "ZTEXT" and "ZADDITIONALTEXT" on Windows.
+Just a simple SQLite Database Reader for the Tomedo SQLite Database "ServerEntities" to View the contents of the Index entries on Windows.

 <p align="right"><a href="#readme-top">Back to top</a></p>